Frequently Asked Questions

 Do I have to learn an instrument?

-No, you can do the training with a focus on vocal performance only, but in order to support your voice and train your listening, playing tampura is compulsory.
+No, you can do the training with a focus on vocal performance only, but in order to support your voice and train your listening playing tanpura would then be compulsory.

 Do I need a laptop and internet connection?

 If you are learning via the WebSchool you need reliable online access.
-If you take the course with a physical learning pack, you must be able to watch DVDs – on either a DVD player, computer or laptop – and since there will be sessions via Skype, you should have access to a computer with internet connection and a webcam at least once every two weeks.
+If you take the course with a physical learning pack you must be able to watch DVDs – on a DVD player, computer or laptop – and since there will be sessions via Skype you should have access to a computer with internet connection and a webcam at least once a month.

 Can I join NYTT weekends or the residential weeks?